 - Subscribe to a recycling service that may include mixed waste processing that yields diversion results comparable to source separation.

 A property owner of a commercial business or multifamily residential dwelling may require tenants to source separate their recyclable materials to aid in compliance with this section.

 Mandatory Commercial Organics Recycling

 In 2014, the State of California adopted AB 1826 (Assembly Bill 1826), a mandatory commercial organics recycling law that took effect in 2016.
 “Organic waste” means food waste, green waste, landscape and pruning waste, nonhazardous wood waste, and food-soiled paper that is mixed in with food waste.
-As of January 1, 2017, businesses (including public entities) and multi-family residential dwellings of five units or more units that generate 4 cubic yards or organic waste per week are mandated to recycle their organic waste.
+As of January 1, 2019, businesses (including public entities) and multi-family residential dwellings of five units or more that generate 4 cubic yards or more of solid waste per week are mandated to recycle their organic waste.
 To learn more about AB 1826 and how to comply with its requirements, please call MarBorg today.